bradyjoslin/wasm-pack/docs/src/tutorials/hybrid-applications-with-webpack/using-your-library.md

 If we look in the project, we'll see the following:

 - `.gitignore`: ignores `node_modules`
-- `LICENSE-APACHE` and `LICENSE-MIT`: most Rust projects are licensed this way, so these are included for you
-- `README.md`: the file you are reading now!
+- `README.md`: basic information about running and building
-- `index.html`: a bare bones html document that includes the webpack bundle
+- `static/index.html`: a bare bones html document that includes the webpack bundle
 - `js/index.js`: example JS file with a comment showing how to import and use a wasm pkg
 - `package.json` and `package-lock.json`:
   - pulls in devDependencies for using webpack: